fbiwikis/fbi/spec1.0.md

 #### publish data, target
 Publish a data payload (which should be a JSON hash structure) to the specified target.
 Prefixes are used to determine if the target is a channel or component, allowing you to publish data directly to certain components.
 The publishing component's name is stored under 'origin'.
 The packet is then relayed to all recipients (via a channel subscription list or direct target).

+If a component publishes to a channel to which it also subscribes, then the router will also relay the packet back to the origin to serve as a type of acknowledgement.

 ### Introspection